4d/android-QMobileUI/README.md

 Code for action could be found in [action package](qmobileui/src/main/java/com/qmobile/qmobileui/action)

-An action is desctibed by its model [Action](qmobileui/src/main/java/com/qmobile/qmobileui/action/model/Action.kt)
+An action is described by its model [Action](qmobileui/src/main/java/com/qmobile/qmobileui/action/model/Action.kt)

-An action could have some [parameters](qmobileui/src/main/java/com/qmobile/qmobileui/action/actionparameters) and each parameters is displayed using a view that extends lien vers [BaseViewHolder](qmobileui/src/main/java/com/qmobile/qmobileui/action/actionparameters/viewholders/BaseViewHolder.kt)
+An action could have some [parameters](qmobileui/src/main/java/com/qmobile/qmobileui/action/actionparameters) and each parameters is displayed using a view that extends [BaseViewHolder](qmobileui/src/main/java/com/qmobile/qmobileui/action/actionparameters/viewholders/BaseViewHolder.kt)

 #### sort